-Information available consisted of a report from the A320 pilot and radar photographs/video recordings (which did not show the drone).
+Information available consisted of a report from the A320 pilot and radar photographs/video recordings.

-Members agreed that this incident appeared to be a very near-miss and that the drone operator should not have been flying in that location at that altitude.
-Consequently, it was determined that the drone was flown into conflict with the A320.
-Turning to the risk, although the incident did not show on the NATS radars, the Board noted that the pilot had estimated the separation to be 20m from the aircraft, at co-altitude, and that there had not been time to take any avoiding action.
-Acknowledging the difficulties in judging separation visually without external references, the Board considered that the pilot's estimate of separation, allied to his overall account of the incident, portrayed a situation where a collision had only been narrowly avoided and chance had played a major part; they therefore determined the risk to be Category A.
+The altitude at which the drone was sighted was sufficient that the Board agreed it had been operated beyond VLOS and therefore was flown into conflict with the A320.
+Turning to the risk, although the incident did not show on the NATS radars, the Board noted that the pilot had estimated the separation to be 200ft vertically.
+Acknowledging the difficulties in judging separation visually without external references, the Board considered that the pilot's estimate of separation, allied to his overall account of the incident, portrayed a situation where although safety had been degraded, a collision was unlikely; they therefore determined the risk to be Category C.